 Why visit?
 This is for those of you afflicted with inexplicable curiosity to learn about the royals.
 Near Balmoral Castle (yawn), the handsome little town of Ballater is interesting because of its setting and all those ‘By Royal Appointment’ signs.

 Picturesque?
 The picturesque bit is when you tear yourself away from the waxed all-weather jacket shops and go up Glen Muick.
 Look out for red deer.
+And the glen is a good place to see heather in Scotland.

 Why visit?
 Here we go again, back to spectacular scenery.
 The advantage here is that the mountains are high (for Scotland) and easily viewed from the road.
 Plus it has the added association with a real Highland event – the infamous Massacre of Glencoe.
 Excellent visitor centre on site.